Citation, DOI & article data

-According to one study 9, ultrasound has a sensitivity of 89.5%, the positive predictive value of 68% and negative predictive value of 98% for the diagnosis of placenta accreta.
+According to one study 9, ultrasound has a sensitivity of 89.5%, the positive predictive value of 68% and a negative predictive value of 98% for the diagnosis of placenta accreta.

 Several sonographic criteria for the diagnosis of placenta accreta have been reported:

 - marked thinning or loss of the retroplacental hypoechoic zone

 - interruption of the hyperechoic border between the uterine serosa and bladder